rodriguesmafalda/talkdesk_project/README.md

 You can use [Postman] to make requests to the application by importing the file: **talkdesk_challenge.postman_collection.json**

-Also, this application have an integration with [OpenApi] and [Swagger Ui].
+Also, this application have an integration with [OpenApi] and [SwaggerUi].
 Because of that is possible to see the documentation by the endpoint:

 ```sh